Lunarequest/cloudflare-DDNS/README.md

 # CloudFlare DDNS

 This script will update cloudflare dns with new dynamic ips when the current one changes.
+Please check the settings.yml file to ensure its correct.

 ## Limitations